-- a) the ability of Local Authorities (LAs) to raise capital and revenue funds; - b) removal of government controls over LA borrowing; and - c) grant from central government to LAs that do not have investment capacity.
-There may be a case for establishing new housing and infrastructure organisations where existing organisations cannot deliver even with enhanced powers and funding. - Any such organisations should be established for the long term for example for 30 years. - They should be established in collaboration with existing local statutory bodies within the area; - They should operate within a structure of clear democratic accountability, and - They should have powers to raise private finance and receive grants and loans from central government and other public sector bodies such as the Homes and Communities Agency (HCA) and the Mayor of London.
+a) the ability of Local Authorities (LAs) to raise capital and revenue funds;

+b) grant from central government to LAs that do not have investment capacity.

+New housing and infrastructure organisations are required where existing organisations cannot deliver even with enhanced powers and funding.

+Any such organisations should be established for the long term - for example for 30 years.
+They should be established in collaboration with existing local statutory bodies within the area; They should operate within a structure of clear democratic accountability, and they should have powers to raise private finance and receive grants and loans from central government and other public sector bodies such as Homes England and the Mayor of London.

-Any resource allocation from central government to LA or LA groupings should be related to evidence of need and not based primarily on bids and bilateral negotiations.
+All resource allocation from central government to LA or LA groupings should be related to evidence of need and not based primarily on bids and bilateral negotiations.